mjtiv/Filtering_a_VCF_By_Chromosome/README.md

 on the command line or qsub file.
 Please note if the provided VCF file is HUGE, the python program cannot be run on a local computer and requires an HPC setting.

-# General Overview of How the Program Runs
+# General Overview Program
 The program parses through the provided VCF file pulling out the header of the data and the specific data from the chromosomes of interest from the VCF file.

-# Output from the Program
+# Output
 The program outputs two files.
 The first file is a "VCF_General_Info.txt" file that includes general information about how many variants were in the VCF file and also how many datapoints were extracted for the specific chromosome/chromosomes of interest.
 The second file is the actual data of interest extracted from the VCF file, which is made up of the header of the